-If the person lending to you is over the age of 55, they may look to take out Equity Release in Sheffield, as a means of gifting you a deposit.
+If the person gifting to you is aged over 55, they may look to take out Equity Release in Sheffield as a means of gifting you a deposit.

-There is no maximum limit on the amount of gift you can receive, though there are lenders out there that will insist that you put in at least a 5% deposit from your savings.
+There is no maximum limit on the amount of gift you can receive.
+But most lenders will insist you put in at least a 5% deposit from your funds.

 As an open and honest mortgage broker in Sheffield, we can utilise our extensive panel of lenders to search through 1000’s of Right-to-Buy Mortgage deals for you.